Ivorforce/Monoteny/README.md

   - [ ] Tuples (`tuple Vec3(x, y, z)`, of monadic type with struct-like initializer)
   - [ ] Subtype Coercion (`A: B`, `declare SomeTrait if Self: B { fun f() }`, `a.f()  // a: A`)
 - [ ] Modules
-  - [ ] Generic Unfolding: Compile functions statically, injecting their final states where appropriate.
+  - [ ] Generic Unfolding: Compile functions with deeply resolved generics
   - [ ] `use` statements: Use parts of a module without changing or re-exporting it.
   - [ ] `abstract` functions: Declare functions only later.
   - [ ] `@transpile` decorators: Functions or traits that will be made pretty for transpilation.